Prepare yourself to make a great impression on employers

 - Get your portfolio ready.
 It should contain of copies of your resume to share.
 It can also contain letters of recommendations, certification information, award copies and work samples.

-- Make sure you have reliable transportation to the career fair and arrange for others to take care of family responsibilities, such as daycare, while you will be attending.
+- Make sure you have reliable transportation to the job fair and arrange for others to take care of family responsibilities, such as child care, while you will be attending.

 - Practice your “elevator speech” pitch.
 Develop a 20-30 second introduction of yourself that includes your name, your area of expertise, your accomplishments and what kind of position you’re seeking.

 - Make a great impression.
-At the career fair, visit employers alone, even if you came with friends.
-Introduce yourself professionally, share your resume and ask relevant questions and answer questions clearly and concisely, showing the knowledge you acquired about the company.
+At the job fair, visit employers alone, even if you came with friends.
+Introduce yourself professionally, share your resume and ask relevant questions and answer questions clearly and concisely, showing your knowledge about the company.
 Collect company information, request a business card, and ask about follow-up procedures.